granludo/safeaieducation/index.md

 Accuracy is paramount in educational contexts.
 AI systems must prioritize delivering precise, explainable and relevant information, especially given the risks of hallucinations and errors inherent in current AI technologies.
 These risks can be mitigated by deploying AI in narrowly defined application contexts and ensuring that AI tools reference their sources, allowing users to verify the information provided.

-**Declaration:** We demand rigorous quality assessments for AI tools used in education.
-The reliability of AI systems is non-negotiable, and continuous evaluation is necessary to maintain the integrity of the educational process.
+**Declaration: We encourage rigorous quality assessments for AI tools used in education.** The reliability of AI systems is non-negotiable, and continuous evaluation is necessary to maintain the integrity of the educational process.

 ## Principle 6: Comprehensive Interface and Behavior

 AI systems must have interfaces that are transparent and easily understood by students and educators.
 The behavior of these systems should clearly communicate their intended use and limitations, avoiding any pretense of infallibility or omniscience.
 AI generated content should be always clearly marked as such.

-**Declaration:** We advocate for AI tools that are designed with clarity and honesty at their core.
-These tools must explicitly convey their limitations and avoid presenting erroneous information with undue confidence.
+**Declaration: We advocate for AI tools that are designed with clarity and transparency at their core.** These tools must explicitly convey their limitations and avoid presenting erroneous information with undue confidence.
 In doing so, they will support a learning environment where students can trust, but also critically assess, the AI's outputs.

 ## Principle 7: Ethical Training and Transparency

 AI models used in education must be trained in an ethical manner, with a clear commitment to transparency regarding the sources of training data and the methodologies used.
 It is essential that these models actively work to minimize biases and provide transparency about their training processes, allowing educators and students to understand the limitations and considerations involved in the AI's outputs.

-**Declaration:** We insist that all AI tools in educational contexts must be developed and deployed with a commitment to ethical standards.
-This includes openly declaring the sources of training data, ensuring that the models are designed to minimize biases, and providing transparency about the potential limitations inherent in the AI's decision-making processes.
+**Declaration: We insist that all AI tools in educational contexts must be developed and deployed with a commitment to ethical standards.** This includes openly declaring the sources of training data, ensuring that the models are designed to minimize biases, and providing transparency about the potential limitations inherent in the AI's decision-making processes.

 ## Conclusion